SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

 .. extractor:: ua-req-port
    :result: integer

    The port for the request.

-.. txb:extractor:: ua-req-path
-   :result: string

-   The path of the URL in the client request.
-This does not include a leading slash.
+This is pulled from the URL if present, otherwise from the ``Host`` field.

 .. txb:extractor:: ua-req-scheme
    :result: string